 Mérida Mexico Temple

-92nd operating temple
+92nd dedicated temple in operation

 © Scott Sorensen.
 All rights reserved.